-"Every organized individual forms an entire system of its own, all the parts of which naturally correspond, and concur to produce a certain definite purpose, by reciprocal reaction, or by combining towards the same end.
-Hence none of these separate parts can change their forms without a corresponding change in the other parts of the same animal, and consequently each of these parts, taken separately, indicates all the other parts to which it has belonged."
-Corollary: forms intermediate between species would not be viable-and hence transmutation not possible
+- "Every organized individual forms an entire definite purpose, by reciprocal reaction, or by combining towards the same end.
+Hence none of these separate parts can change their forms without a corresponding change in the other parts of the same animal, and consequently each of these parts, taken separately, indicates all the other parts to which it has belonged." - Corollary: forms intermediate between species would not be viable-and hence transmutation not possible